-Public Domain Photo from unsplash.com taken by Kilian Seiler A few minutes and several dry heaves later, the glowing red light retreats to the corner of the room, dimming and blurring as the fog rushes in to fill the empty space.
+A few minutes and several dry heaves later, the glowing red light retreats to the corner of the room, dimming and blurring as the fog rushes in to fill the empty space.
 They lay there, numb once again, face still wet and beginning to tighten, lips swollen, eyes reddened, eyelashes saturated and clumped.
 Through the wall, they can hear their roommates now talking, the Zoom classes now over.

-They can hear one complaining about having to stay in this weekend, about not being able to go to bars anymore, about how her mental state is so frayed because she can't get blackout drunk and wake up with some random frat guy anymore.
-How COVID-19 is really dampening her life.
-The other roommate agrees, saying that she thinks she is developing depression from being inside for so long.
-Maybe she is.
-But her room doesn't have the fog.
+They can hear one complaining about having to stay in this weekend, about not being able to go to bars anymore, about how her mental state was so frayed because she couldn't get blackout drunk and wake up with some random frat guy anymore.
+How COVID was really dampening her life.
+The other roommate agrees, saying that she thought she was developing depression from being inside for so long.

+Maybe she was.
+But her room didn't have the fog.

-Their third roommate is in her own room, a room that is steeped in the same fog, tinted with her own color.
-In the far end of the common room, their dark grey fog mix and intertwine with their roommate's pastel blue fog.
-At night, sometimes, when neither of them could sleep, they would sit by the tv with the lights off, their fogs mingling into something ashen as they shared their numbness, their overwhelming influx of assignments, how their fog clouded the computer screen and they couldn't bring themselves to wipe it away.
+Their third roommate is in her own room, a room that was steeped in the same fog, tinted with her own color.
+In the far end of the common room, their dark grey fog mixes and intertwines with their roommate's pastel blue fog.
+At night, sometimes, when neither of them could sleep, they would sit by the TV with the lights off, their fogs mingling into something ashen as they shared their numbness, their overwhelming influx of assignments, how their fog clouded the computer screen and they couldn't bring themselves to wipe it away.

 Their roommate would second their sentiments, saying that her 30 milligrams of Zoloft had stopped working when the pandemic choked society, that her psychiatrist was closed until spring semester.
-She suggested one night that they go to a psychiatrist, whenever the offices opened back.
+She suggested one night that they go to a psychiatrist whenever the offices reopened.
 A global pandemic is a pretty good reason to start SSRIs after all.

 They said maybe, the glowing red light beginning to emerge at the mere thought of calling for an appointment, at the thought of going to a doctor at all.
 Their heart sped up, their nails digging small crescent moons into their palm.
 You're not having a panic attack just thinking of a phone call, they scold themself.

 Maybe, they said again.
 And maybe they would.